Bike & Bin Lifts: Lifts for Waste Management & Bike Transportation

-There is an increasing trend of goods lifts being used to aid underground storage of bikes/bins in commercial and residential projects.
-In this short blog post we outline the considerations for these type of applications and the most suitable lifts to choose from.
+There is an increasing trend of lifts being used to aid underground storage of bikes/bins in commercial and residential projects.
+In this short blog post, we outline the considerations for these types of applications and the most suitable bin lift systems to choose from.

 Goods lifts are fast becoming a popular choice for Architects when planning movements within buildings and external areas, helping to enable underground bin stores in both commercial and residential projects and bike stores in residential developments.